 1 Thessalonians 5:18

 God not only wants you to have a thankful heart, he commands it in this verse.
-He wants you to recognize the blessings he has given you, from the small to the large, because he knows that a thankful heart is a healthy and happy heart.
+He wants you to recognize the blessings he has given you, from the small to the large, because he knows a thankful heart is a healthy and happy heart.
 But it’s more difficult to be appreciative of God’s greatest gift (namely, Christ’s sacrifice) if you’re not even thankful for the little things people do for you everyday.
 No act of service is too small to be recognized.

 2) Showing your appreciation builds others up.